Global Point of Care

 Learn more about COVID-19 symptoms and treatments, as well as how rapid molecular tests can quickly identify the COVID-19 virus so you can start the right treatment earlier and get well sooner.

-There are wide variety of COVID-19 tests you can take—and you can find them in a wide variety of settings.
+There are wide variety of COVID-19 tests—and you can find them in a wide variety of settings.

 Rapid molecular tests (ISOTHERMAL/PCR TECHNOLOGY)